When Otto picks up a new girl named Francine (voiced by Kathy Griffin

 Tropes of this episode:

-- The Bully: Francine and Homer was he was a teenager.
+- The Bully: Francine and teenage!Homer.

 - Dumbass Has a Point: Homer actually does make a good point about baby safety.